pupil-labs/pupil-docs/pupil-hardware/htc-vive-add-on-setup.md

 ## HTC Vive Setup

-This page will guide you through all steps needed to turn your HTC Vive into an eye tracking HMD using a Pupil Labs eye tracking add-on.
+This section will guide you through all steps needed to turn your HTC Vive into an eye tracking HMD using a Pupil Labs eye tracking add-on.

 ### Install the add-on